 What are Database Transaction Units (DTUs)?

-For a single Azure SQL database at a specific performance level within a service tier, Microsoft guarantees a certain level of resources for that database (independent of any other database in the Azure cloud) and providing a predictable level of performance.
-This amount of resources is calculated as a number of Database Transaction Units or DTUs, and is a bundled measure of compute, storage, and IO resources.
-The ratio amongst these resources was originally determined by an OLTP benchmark workload designed to be typical of real-world OLTP workloads.
+For a single Azure SQL database at a specific performance level within a service tier, Microsoft guarantees a certain level of resources for that database (independent of any other database in the Azure cloud), providing a predictable level of performance.
+The amount of resources is calculated as a number of Database Transaction Units or DTUs and is a bundled measure of compute, storage, and IO resources.
+The ratio amongst these resources was originally determined by an OLTP benchmark workload, designed to be typical of real-world OLTP workloads.
 When your workload exceeds the amount of any of these resources, your throughput is throttled - resulting in slower performance and timeouts.
-The resources used by your workload do not impact the resources available to other SQL databases in the Azure cloud, and the resource used by other workloads do not impact the resources available to your SQL database.
+The resources used by your workload do not impact the resources available to other SQL databases in the Azure cloud, and the resources used by other workloads do not impact the resources available to your SQL database.

 To gain deeper insight into the resource (DTU) consumption of your workload, use Azure SQL Database Query Performance Insight to:

 - Identify the top queries by CPU/Duration/Execution count that can potentially be tuned for improved performance.
 For example, an IO intensive query might benefit from the use of in-memory optimization techniques to make better use of the available memory at a certain service tier and performance level.

 - Drill down into the details of a query, view its text and history of resource utilization.

 - Access performance tuning recommendations that show actions performed by SQL Database Advisor.